hyundai-robotics/doc-hi6-embedded-plc/book.md

 <br><br>

-The light green boxes on the right side of the figure are hardware modules inside the Hi6 controller.
+The light green boxes on the right side of the figure are hardware modules inside the ${cont_model} controller.
 On the left, there is the main module (COM module) where the main software runs.
 Meanwhile, on the right, there are Hilscher communication interface (CIF) cards, which are peripheral component interconnect (PCI) cards for the connection to the fieldbus, and serial or Ethernet devices for the connection to the Modbus.

 In the main software, there are various relays drawn in the form of small boxes.
-In the Hi6 controller, there are software elements that access these relays, and they are HRScript (robot language), I/O assignment, and the embedded programmable logic controller (PLC).
+In the ${cont_model} controller, there are software elements that access these relays, and they are HRScript (robot language), I/O assignment, and the embedded programmable logic controller (PLC).

 <br>

 ## HRScript (robot language)
 The robot language can access User I/O (FB.DI/DO) relays and Memory (M) relays through I/O variables.
 However, lowercase letters are to be used instead of uppercase letters (e.g., fb3.dow14, mw501.).
-For details on input/output variables, refer to the [Hi6 Function Manual - Robot Language - I/O Variables](https://hrbook-hrc.web.app/#/view/doc-hrscript/korean/6-external-comm/1-fb-io/1-io-val) section.
+For details on input/output variables, refer to the [${cont_model} Function Manual - Robot Language - I/O Variables](https://hrbook-hrc.web.app/#/view/doc-hrscript/korean/6-external-comm/1-fb-io/1-io-val) section.

 <br>

 ## I/O assignment, I/O attributes
 I/O assignment can access FB.DI/DO relays.
 In addition, negative logic, pulse, etc. can be set in FB.DI/DO by setting the I/O attributes.
 For example, for the “external stop,” which is an input assignment, if negative logic is set in DI24, the robot will stop when the DI24 signal is 0 (active).
-For more details, refer to the [Hi6 Operation Manual - Input/Output Signal Setting](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/korean-tp630/7-setting/3-control-parameter/2-io-signal-setting/README) section.
+For more details, refer to the [${cont_model} Operation Manual - Input/Output Signal Setting](https://hrbook-hrc.web.app/#/view/doc-hi6-operation/korean-tp630/7-setting/3-control-parameter/2-io-signal-setting/README) section.

 <br>